sandersn/sandersn.github.io/reviews-wave-9.md

 ## Xenoblade Chronicles X
 screenshots

-Xenoblade X is a game with one really good thing about it: the open world level design.
-It asks, "What if getting places in the world was *actually hard*?
-Even modern Zelda doesn't make the world this big at the same time that so much is held back until you get better tools.
-But you can get *some* interesting places if you work hard early.
+Xenoblade X is an open world single-player MMO that asks, "What if getting places in the world was *actually hard*?"
+The difficulty is less modern Zelda&mdash;soft level gating&mdash;and more Metroid&mdash;hard ability gates&mdash;although it does use enemy level as a soft gate sometimes too.
+Sequence breaks are more obvious and encouraged than Metroid, though, probably because the enemy level gating means you can't break the game too badly.
+The rest of the game feels uninspired, like the sequel it is.
+There are a lot of systems, but they either don't work or aren't interesting.
+On the other hand, the plot and writing are pure trash-tier JRPG, which is good for a laugh if you like jank in that particular way.

-Everything else is mediocre to poor (though sometimes hilariously so).
+I'm a sucker for all those things, so I quite liked it, but I can see how most people would not.

 ## Go Home Dinosaurs
-Pretty standard and boring tower defence.
+Go Home Dinosaurs is a pretty standard and boring tower defence game.
+I'm not sure how much it post-dates the original craze, but I think it must be at least 5 years.
+It even arrived on Steam after the iOS app store gold rush, although maybe it started on iOS previously.
+Musing about its history is the most interesting thing to say about it, unfortunately.